 While the Association will do what it can to communicate information to the residents, each resident is responsible for their own property and well-being.
-This information will remain on our website, www.siennanet.com, and all other Sienna Associations social media outlets (Facebook, Instagram, Sienna app and LEDs); and we will use the LED/marquee signs and email blasts to communicate as long as electricity is available and it is safe to do so.
+This information will remain on our website, www.siennanet.com, and other Sienna Associations social media outlets (Facebook, Instagram and the LEDs), if possible.
+Updated information will be provided, as available, through these communication tools, if electricity and internet are available.
+If not, residents are encouraged to find hard copy information posted at locations as noted below.

-In the event of a long-term power loss or internet disruption ((multiple-day, i.e. after 48 hours), the Association Staff will communicate information to the residents by posting hard-copy information at the following locations:
+In the event of a long-term power loss or internet disruption (multiple-day, i.e. after 48 hours), the Association Staff will communicate information to the residents by posting hard-copy information at the following locations: